-As a 35 year old single professional, Stephanie Stellwagen made the big move from New York City to the suburbs.
-Friends thought she was crazy for moving but the suburbs worked out better for her than living in the city.
-Now, she lives happily in Greenwich, CT with her husband and 2 year old daughter while pursuing her passions as a blogger, influencer and triathlete.
+As a 35-year-old single professional, Stephanie Stellwagen made the big move from New York City to the suburbs.
+Friends thought she was crazy for moving but the suburbs worked out better for her than living in New York City.
+Now, she lives happily in Greenwich, CT with her husband and 2-year-old daughter while pursuing her passions as a blogger, influencer, and triathlete.
 Here is a peek into Stephanie Stellwagen’s Life in Greenwich, CT.

-Tell me about your journey to the suburbs
+Tell me about your move to Greenwich, CT

 I was 35 years old and very single when I moved to the suburbs… I vividly recall co-workers telling me “I was crazy for moving out to the suburbs single.
 That I would never meet anyone single there”.
-Ironically, it worked out better for me than living in the city had for twelve years. 🙂 I always encourage people who are looking to make that change from the city to the suburbs, who are single and worry about moving to the burbs.
+Ironically, it worked out better for me than living in New York City for twelve years. 🙂 I always encourage people who are looking to make that change from the city to the suburbs, who are single and worry about moving to the suburbs.
 Greenwich is probably the best option as there is so much to offer.
-My biggest surprise as a 35 year old single woman was how many other single people live in Greenwich.
-It’s a great town to meet people in.
+My biggest surprise as a 35-year-old single woman was how many other single people live in Greenwich.
+Greenwich is a great town to meet people.

 How old is your daughter?
 What do you like to do with her in Greenwich or in the area?

 My daughter is 2 years old.
 There is so much to do with kids in Greenwich.
-I would say her favorite thing is to go to the park.
-There are so many options in Greenwich.
-She loves Bruce Park and Cos Cob Park is great too.
-We spend a lot of time at Tod’s Point Beach, in all seasons and I recently introduced her to Mianus Park trails.
+I would say my daughter’s favorite activity is to go to the park.
+There are so many parks in Greenwich.
+She loves Bruce Park in Greenwich.
+Cos Cob Park is great too.
+We spend a lot of time at Tod’s Point Beach in Old Greenwich, in all seasons.
+And I recently introduced my daughter to Mianus Park trails.
 She loves to swim at the Greenwich YMCA.
 There are a lot of reading, music and play programs in town as well that are wonderful.

-What are the best playgrounds and parks in the area?
+What are the best playgrounds and parks in the Greenwich area?

-Bruce Park, Cos Cob Park, Riverside School Park.
-We also go to Bedford a lot and she loves that park.
+Our favorite playgrounds in Greenwich are Bruce Park, Cos Cob Park, and the playground at Riverside School.
+We also go to Bedford a lot and she loves the park there.

 What are your favorite restaurants in Greenwich or in the area?
 Date night?
 Kid Friendly?

-Matt and I love to do date night and try to once a week.
-Some of our favorite go-to’s in the area are the Inn At Pound Ridge by Jean-Georges in Pound Ridge, NY; Tavern at GrayBarns in Norwalk, CT; Le Fat Poodle in Old Greenwich, CT and, although a bit of a drive, I really like 121 in North Salem, NY.
-We also enjoy Modern Barn in Armonk, NY.
+Matt and I love to do date nights and try to once a week.
+Some of our favorite date night go-to’s in the area are the Inn At Pound Ridge by Jean-Georges in Pound Ridge, NY, Tavern at GrayBarns in Norwalk, CT, Le Fat Poodle in Old Greenwich, CT, and, although a bit of a drive, I really like 121 in North Salem, NY.
+We also enjoy Moderne Barn in Armonk, NY.

-Hands down our favorite family restaurant is Truck in Bedford, NY and we frequent Cos Cobber quite often with Pippa, right in Cos Cob, CT.
+For kid-friendly restaurants, hands down our favorite family restaurant is Truck in Bedford, NY.
+We also frequent Cos Cobber quite often with Pippa, right in Cos Cob, CT.
 It’s a perfect early dinner with kids.
 We also love doing breakfast in the Barn at the Bedford Post Inn, Bedford, NY on weekends.

 When you moved to Greenwich, did you know anyone?
-Any tips/advice you can give to newcomers on how to meet people?
+Any advice you can give to newcomers on how to meet people?

-I really did not.
+I really did not know anyone when I first moved to Greenwich.
 Minus my colleague and his wife who went on to become good friends of ours and came to our wedding, I really did not know a soul.
-I had married girlfriends friends who lived in Wilton and Ridgefield with their kids, but that was it.
+I had married girlfriends and friends who lived in Wilton and Ridgefield with their kids, but that was it.